lsst/dp0-2_lsst_io/data-access-analysis-tools/index.rst

 .. figure:: /_static/RSP_home.png
     :name: RSP_home
+    :alt: Screenshot of the rubin science platform login screen.
+Image has a menu on the top for the user to select the portal, notebooks, api, documentation, or community forum.
+        The center of the image shows three panels to allow the user to select the portal, notebook, or API apsects.

     Screenshot of the `data.lsst.cloud <https://data.lsst.cloud/>`_ dashboard.
     Enter an aspect using the top menu bar or by clicking on the icon.